Skip to main content

 1. Launch 2 browser windows side by side or stacked.

-4. Select the AP the client is connected to Access point drop down in both browsers.
+4. Select the AP the client is connected to under the Access point drop down in both browsers.

-7. Obtain captures simultaneous by clicking the Start capture button at the same time in both browsers.
+7. Obtain captures simultaneously by clicking the Start capture button at the same time in both browsers.

 8. Once the captures are finished, you will need to save them.
 Make sure to name them based on the conventions indicated earlier.